Friday, 18 December 2020

 Part of my job at that time involved pounding the streets of central London every day as a messenger boy, delivering and collecting sheet music and related paraphernalia to and from the many record companies and publishers in the West End.
 After a while I got to know the backroom boys at Elektra quite well.
 They were down to earth, elderly fellows in brown warehouse coats who didn’t know (or care) too much about modern music, certainly not some of the left-field material Elektra was releasing at that time.
 But, if you asked politely and showed enough interest (and believe me, I was very good at both), they could always be persuaded to part with copies of the latest records.
 These were often US promo singles by Elektra artists such as the Doors and Love, many of which hadn’t yet been released in the UK.
 For example, one day in early 1968 I was handed a white label US single of The Doors’ “Unknown Soldier”, almost six months before it appeared in Britain.
 “This looks like it might right be up your street, son” said one old bloke, tapping the side of his nose.
 Free records were an important perk of the job.

 Then, one day in July 1967 the Elektra window display was completely taken up with multiple copies of the most colourful, eye-catching record sleeve imaginable.
 What on earth could this be?
 Crossing the road to investigate, I discovered around 20 copies of The 5000 Spirits Or The Layers Of The Onion arranged in two neat rows hanging in the window facing out to the street.
-I had no idea what this record was, who it was by or what it sounded like, but Elektra’s reputation for unusual, high quality music was a given, so I knew it was worth checking out.
+I had no idea what this record was, who it was by or what it sounded like, but Elektra’s reputation for unusual, high-quality music was a given, so I knew it was worth checking out.
 And, in any case, regardless of the music there was that remarkable, pulse-quickening sleeve!
 A few friendly words with the chaps in the mailroom worked wonders and I walked away with a copy of the precious object tucked under my arm.

 Turning the record over, I saw the back cover was just as colourful and delightful as the front.
 Amid more intricate, brightly decorated artwork was an enigmatic picture of the two men responsible for the music, Mike Heron and Robin Williamson.
 Heron’s dark, finely chiseled features were in stark contrast with Williamson’s blonde hair and straggly folk singer’s beard.
 It may have been just a trick of the camera, but I was also convinced Robin was wearing a crown, not of thorns, but possibly of ivy.